oampo/thinkful-projects/node/form_handling_and_servers/band.md

 title:                  Form-ing a Band: Form Handling and Servers
 description:            Write an app that outputs band names based on a user's selected genre.
 To do so, you'll learn to set up a basic Express server to work with user input.
 duration:               3 hours
-date_implemented:
 skill_level:            Intermediate
-slug:
+core_concepts:          Node, servers, Express, form handling
+prerequisite_concepts:  Proficient with JavaScript, Creating Node servers

 tags:                   Node

-Concepts: Node, servers, Express, form handling
-Pre-reqs: Proficient with JavaScript, Creating Node servers
+date_implemented:       [To come]
+slug:                   [To come]

 ##Project Brief